zvjaceslavs/intshare/Power_(UPS)/APC/template_apc_smart-ups_through_apcupsd_and_ssh/5.4/README.md

 # APC Smart-UPS through apcupsd and ssh

-## Description

-## Overview This template is for situation when you have apcupsd, but cannot install zabbix agent.
-Tested with Centos 6.x.
-You have to install apcupsd and configure it, configure ssh access for user by certificate.
-Provides: Items: model, serial number, number of switching (xfers), name (set in apcupsd config), status (ONLINE and etc), charge level, timeleft.
-Triggers: minimal timeleft is equal or less then {$APC _SMARTUPS _MINIMAL _TIMELEFT}, status is not ONLINE.
-Requires macroses: {$UPS _GET _MAININFO _PERIOD} - period of getting model and etc. {$UPS _GET _STATUS _PERIOD} – period of getting status, timeleft, status. {$APC _SMARTUPS _MINIMAL _TIMELEFT} –minimal timeleft for trigger. {$SSH _CONNECT _USERNAME} – user for connecting by ssh.
-If you have any ideas to make this template better, comment, please.

 ## Overview

 This template is for situation when you have apcupsd, but cannot install zabbix agent.
 Tested with Centos 6.x.